zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 **The API ML local certificate authority (CA)**

-- The API ML local CA contains a local CA certificate and a private key that needs to be securely stored
+- The API ML local CA contains a local CA certificate and a private key that needs to be securely stored.
-- Used to sign certificates of services
+- The API ML local certificate authority is used to sign certificates of services.
-- The API ML local CA certificate is trusted by API services and clients
+- The API ML local CA certificate is trusted by API services and clients.

 **The API ML keystore or API ML SAF Keyring**